Afghan Hound

-The Afghan Hound is a hound that is distinguished by its thick, fine, silky coat and its tail with a ring curl at the end.
-The breed is selectively bred for its unique features in the cold mountains of Afghanistan.
+The Afghan Hound is a hound distinguished by its thick, fine, silky coat, and a tail with a ring curl at the end.
+The breed originates in the cold mountains of Afghanistan.
 Its local name is Sag-e Tāzī (سگ تازی) or Tāžī Spay (تاژي سپی).
-Other names for this breed are Tāzī, Balkh Hound, Baluchi Hound, Barakzai Hound, Shalgar Hound, Kabul Hound, Galanday Hound or sometimes incorrectly African Hound.
-As with other sighthounds, they have the ability to run fast and turn well.
+Other names for this breed are Tāzī, Balkh Hound, Baluchi Hound, and Barakzai Hound.

+The American Kennel Club (AKC) describes the breed as among the most eye-catching of all.
+The Afghan Hound is an "aloof and dignified aristocrat of sublime beauty."
+Despite their regal appearance, the Afghan possesses an "endearing streak of silliness and a profound loyalty."

+Admired since ancient times for their beauty, the Afghan Hound's distinctive coat was developed as protection from the harsh mountain climate.
+Their huge paw-pads served as shock absorbers on the rocky terrain.

 History

 The Afghan Hound has been identified as a basal breed that predates the emergence of the modern breeds in the 19th century.
 It is most closely related to the Saluki.

 Connections with other types and breeds from the same area may provide clues to the history.
-A name for a desert coursing Afghan hound, Tazi (Sag-e-Tazi), suggests a shared ancestry with the very similar Tasy breed from the Caspian Sea area of Russia and Turkmenistan.
+A name for a desert coursing Afghan Hound, Tazi (Sag-e-Tazi), suggests a shared ancestry with the very similar Tazy breed from the Caspian Sea area of Russia and Turkmenistan.
 Other types or breeds of similar appearance are the Taigan from the mountainous Tian Shan region on the Chinese border of Afghanistan, and the Barakzay, or Kurram Valley Hound.

-There are at least 13 types known in Afghanistan, and some are being developed (through breeding and record keeping) into modern purebred breeds.

 Once out of Afghanistan, the history of the Afghan Hound breed became entwined with that of the very earliest dog shows and the Kennel Club (UK).
 Various sighthounds were brought to England in the 1800s by army officers returning from British India and were exhibited at dog shows, which were then just becoming popular, under various names, such as Barukzy hounds.
 They were also called "Persian Greyhounds" by the English, in reference to their own indigenous sighthound.

-One dog in particular, Zardin, was brought in 1907 from India by Captain John Barff, and became the early ideal of breed type for what was still called the Persian Greyhound.
-Zardin was the basis of the writing of the first breed standard in 1912, but breeding of the dogs was stopped by World War I.
+One dog in particular, Zardin, was brought in 1907 from India by Captain John Barff.
+Zardin became the early ideal for the breed type still referred to as the Persian Greyhound.
+Zardin was the basis of the writing for the first breed standard in 1912, but this breeding cycle was stopped by World War I.

 Out of the longhaired sighthound types known in Afghanistan, two main strains make up the modern Afghan Hound breed.
-The first were a group of hounds brought to Scotland from Balochistan by Major and Mrs. G. Bell-Murray and Miss Jean C. Manson in 1920, and are called the Bell-Murray strain.
-These dogs were of the lowland or steppe type, and are less heavily coated.
+The first were a group of hounds brought to Scotland from Balochistan by Major and Mrs. G. Bell-Murray and Miss Jean C. Manson in 1920, and they are known as the Bell-Murray strain.
+These dogs were of the "steppe" or “desert” type and were less heavily coated.